hichana/fdna/PROJECT_PLANNING.md

 - project repo
     - includes instructions for judges to deploy and run the app locally and on testnet
 - project deployment (vercel)
+    - adds devT to package.json
     - includes appropriately scoped env var for flow_env, and any others that may use conditional logic

 # ICEBOX/STRETCH REQUIREMENTS
+- add page.ts to grab env var for FLOW_ENV and feed to markup to conditionally render either mainnet or testnet flowview
+- build a double-helix view of NFTs that were just minted into user DNA. can use the strandA and strandB writable store for the data
 - user integration tests
     - can't mint an uneven number base pair
 - if time refactor string interpolation to not make redundant collection borrows